Rigui73/dotnet-app-suite/CONTRIBUTING.md

 - The `Add feature` present tense is used.
 - Limit to 72 characters or less.
 Detailed explanations are in [CHANGELOG.md](/CHANGELOG.md).
-- When only documentation has been changed, include `[doc update]` in the commit title.
 - Consider starting the commit with an emoji:
-- :art: `:art:` when improving code formatting/structure
+  - :art: `:art:` when improving code formatting/structure and linter warnings
-- :rocket: `:rocket:` for optimizations or performance improvements.
+  - :rocket: `:rocket:` for optimizations or performance improvements
+  - :sparkles: `:sparkles:` for adding new features
   - :non-potable_water: `:non-potable_water:` when connecting memory leaks
-- :memo: `:memo:` when writing documents
+  - :memo: `:memo:` when only writing or changes documentation
   - :penguin: `:penguin:` when fixing something on Linux
   - :apple: `:apple:` when fixing something on macOS
   - :checkered_flag: `:checkered_flag:` when fixing something on Windows
   - :bug: `:bug:` when fixing a bug
   - :fire: `:fire:` when removing code or files
   - :green_heart: `:green_heart:` when fixing CI builds
   - :white_check_mark: `:white_check_mark:` when adding tests
   - :lock: `:lock:` when dealing with security
   - :arrow_up: `:arrow_up:` when updating dependencies
   - :arrow_down: `:arrow_down:` when downgrading dependencies
-- :shirt: `:shirt:` when removing linter warnings
-- :recycle: `:recycle:` for refactorings.
+  - :recycle: `:recycle:` for refactorings

-✨ for new features.
-🔧 for configuration changes.
+  - :wrench: `:wrench:` for configuration changes

 ### Documentation